 Deborah & Martin Fishbein: The Art of a Lasting Legacy

-Earlier this year, the Santa Fe Community Foundation received an estate gift worth more than $8.5 million from the estate of the late Deborah and Martin Fishbein — the largest donation in the Foundation’s 42-year history.
-The gift will support local nonprofits working in arts and culture, animal welfare, and environment through the Foundation’s community grants program and establish two funds for the Institute of American Indian and the Museum of International Folk Art.
+Earlier this year, the Santa Fe Community Foundation received a legacy gift worth more than $8.5 million from the estate of the late Deborah and Martin Fishbein — the largest donation in the Foundation’s 42-year history.
+The gift will support local nonprofits working in arts and culture, animal welfare, and environment through the Foundation’s community grants program and establish two funds for the Institute of American Indian Arts and the Museum of International Folk Art.

 In the summer of 1982, Deborah and Martin Fishbein made a significant trip to Santa Fe that marked the beginning of a long and intimate connection to the City Different.